Clubs and Organizations

 Director: Mrs. Vogel and Producer: Mrs. Lee

-Officers: President - Alex Roth, VP of Activities - Jamie Elder, VP of Publicity - Julian Green, VP of Technology - Julianna Morano, Secretary - Maddie Carter, Treasurer - Lucy Garretson, Historian - Emma Weber
+Officers: President - Jamie Elder, VP of Activities - Cora Barr, VP of Publicity - Ela Green, VP of Technology - Dan Johnson, Secretary - Kiana Goetze, Treasurer - Alison Wang, Historian - Jhonathan Urquilla

 Description: QO Theatre is an organization comprised of those interested in the theatrical arts.
 It functions as the producing body for at least 2 shows a year, with members not only performing in cast or pit orchestra, but also involved in such aspects as constructing and painting sets, making costumes, props, lights and sound, hair and makeup, and serving as the front house crew during performances, as well as many other areas of production.
 QO Theatre welcomes all new members to come and share their talents and knowledge.